 Are you fanatically checking the local ski resort websites and watching the forecast, eagerly awaiting the first big snowfall of the season?
 Bide your time until opening day by picking up some new ski and snowboard gear from those who know our Pacific Northwest terrain best.
-And if you have a powder hound on your gift list, it’s a great time to get an early start on Christmas and Hanukkah shopping.

 Here are some standout finds from Seattle’s best winter sports companies.